estonshi/detwin/README.md

       --push-res=<n>        Integrate higher than apparent resolution cutoff.
       --write-assignments   Write reindexed results of the crystals in original =<filename>   file to filename.
+      (only packages with version >= 0.8.0 have the following options) --add-operators=<op>  Add twinning operators manually, such as '--add-operators= -h,-k,-l/k,h,l'.
+DO NOT give space between characters !
+      --max-image-num=<n>   Reset MAX_N_IMAGE, the maximum number of crystals in stream file.
+Default is 100000.
 ```

 ### - Supported CrystFEL version